-U.S. services sector slows; jobless claims rise
+Slowdown in orders, hiring curbs U.S. services sector growth

 The Fed on Wednesday held interest rates steady but said its monetary policy-setting committee "judges that the case for an increase in the federal funds rate has continued to strengthen."

-The U.S. central bank is widely expected to increase its overnight benchmark interest rate in December, but the decision could depend on the outcome of the Nov.
-8 U.S. presidential election.
+The U.S. central bank is widely expected to increase its overnight benchmark interest rate in December, but the decision could depend on the outcome of next week's election.

 The tightening of the race between Democratic candidate Hillary Clinton and her Republican rival Donald Trump has rattled financial markets.
 The Fed raised borrowing costs last December for the first time in nearly a decade.